tekknolagi/tekknolagi.github.com/resume.md

 ---

 Resume has been removed, but this page remains to avoid link rot.
 If you'd like my resume, please shoot me an email.
-My email address is on the <a href="/">home page</a>.
+My email address is on the [home page](/).